 The Company's accounts receivable are due from a variety of health care organizations and distributors throughout the world.
-Approximately 97% and 98% of sales were in the United States for 2012 and 2011, respectively.
-One customer accounted for approximately 5% and 6% of the Company's revenue for 2012 and 2011, respectively.
-One customer represented 22% and 21% of accounts receivable at December 31, 2012 and 2011, respectively.
+Approximately 98% and 97% of sales were in the United States for 2013 and 2012, respectively.
+One customer accounted for approximately 4% and 5% of the Company's revenue for 2013 and 2012, respectively.
+One customer represented 5% and 22% of net accounts receivable at December 31, 2013 and 2012, respectively.
 The Company provides for uncollectible amounts when specific credit issues arise.
-Management's estimates for uncollectible amounts have been adequate during prior periods, and management believes that all significant credit risks have been identified at December 31, 2012.
+Management's estimates for uncollectible amounts have been adequate during prior periods, and management believes that all significant credit risks have been identified at December 31, 2013.